 Going forward, Helsinki Regional Transport Authority is scoping how to put cameras on buses to get a continuous update of the routes they’re driving.
-They’re hoping to use Mapillary as part of a reporting tool for citizens when they see something that needs maintenance.
-The ultimate goal is to use Mapillary’s automatic image detection to identify issues that require attention.
+They’re also hoping to use Mapillary as part of a reporting tool for citizens when they see something that needs maintenance.
+A longer-term goal is to use Mapillary’s automatic image detection to identify issues that require attention.

 Inventorying traffic signs in Clovis

 Click play to see how traffic signs are automatically detected in street-level images of the City of Clovis

 The City of Clovis is conducting a traffic sign inventory in their area.
 Their small GIS team has many responsibilities and serves all city departments, making them particularly sensitive to costly and time-consuming solutions.
 The only existing street-level imagery of the town is not fit for purpose—it dates all the way back to 2007, and isn’t even available to use as a reference in GIS work.

 Through Mapillary for Organizations, they are now capturing imagery of the town with smartphones.
 They’ve also subscribed to traffic sign data to help automate the workflow as they build their traffic sign inventory dataset.
 The work can be done in parallel, since the subscription enables extracting the freshest data throughout the subscription period as their team uploads new imagery.